Tutor Resume Done Right (Expert Tips + Free Templates)

 • Any academic awards you have received.

-• Any thesis, dissertations, or academic projects that you completed.
+• Any thesis, dissertation, or academic project that you completed

 • Extra certifications you received.